skip to content

 Evaluation

 This is where Assessors will be looking for signs of success and for evidence of thorough and systematic evaluation.
-Sample output, tables of timings and photographs of workstation screens, oscilloscope traces or circuit boards may be included.
+Sample output, tables of timings, screenshots, plots of data, and other measurements or metrics may be included.
 Care should be employed to take a professional approach throughout.
-For example, a graph that does not indicate confidence intervals will generally leave a professional scientist with a negative impression.
+For example, a graph that does not indicate confidence intervals or has poorly chosen axes will generally leave a professional scientist with a negative impression.
 As with code, voluminous examples of sample output are usually best left to appendices or omitted altogether.

-There are some obvious questions which this chapter will address.
-How many of the original goals were achieved?
+The questions this chapter needs to address include: How many of the original goals were achieved?
 Were they proved to have been achieved?
 Did the program, hardware, or theory really work?

 Assessors are well aware that large programs will very likely include some residual bugs.
 It should always be possible to demonstrate that a program works in simple cases and it is instructive to demonstrate how close it is to working in a really ambitious case.